 The Tradition Golf Club at Stonehouse

-Just outside of Williamsburg in neighboring Toano, Stonehouse is characterized by dramatic elevation changes — think tumbling hills, sudden ravines and greens hanging on cliffs.
+Just outside of Williamsburg in neighboring Toano, 🔺The Tradition Golf Club at Stonehouse is characterized by dramatic elevation changes—think tumbling hills, sudden ravines, and greens hanging on cliffs.
 Highlights include making a judgment call as you approach the contoured green of hole 6, navigating a small water hazard in the process, and the blind tee shot on 18.
 The club is part of a larger portfolio of courses across the country, including five others in Virginia.

-Williamsburg National Golf Club honors two of the area’s historic sites with the Jack Nicklaus-designed Jamestown Course and more recently added Yorktown Course.
+🔺Williamsburg National Golf Club honors two of the area’s historic sites with the Jack Nicklaus-designed Jamestown Course and more recently added Yorktown Course.
+The 36-hole championship facility has been voted “Best of Williamsburg” in the golf course category, and its 1607 Grill offers creative casual dining complete with outdoor seating.

-For help putting together an itinerary, enlist the experts at Williamsburg Golf Vacations.
-They’ll build a custom package that matches you with the best accommodations and where to make a tee time.
+To put together a curated itinerary, enlist the help of the experts at Williamsburg Golf Vacations.
+They’ll build a custom package that matches you with your ideal accommodations and tee times.